JovianHQ/jovian-py/docs/user-guide/06-track.md

 <img src="https://i.imgur.com/57BxYjH.gif" class="screenshot">

+The input to any of these can be a <a href="https://docs.python.org/3/tutorial/datastructures.html#dictionaries" target="_blank"> python dict </a>.
+You can add custom parameters that are related to your experiment and have it record values manually, or automate it to record the values of a variable in a loop.
+Visit [this](../jvn/logger.md) page for these logging API reference.

+We have callbacks for [keras](../callbacks/keras.md) and [fastai](../callbacks/fastai.md) to automatically record hyperparams and metrics check it out.

 ### Reset

-If you're not satisfied with some experiment and want to discard the previously recorded parameters to start a fresh experiment.
+If you're not satisfied with some experiment and want to discard the current recorded logs before a commit.
 Use

 ```
 jovian.reset()
 ```

-The input to any of these can be a [python dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries).
-You can add custom parameters that are related to your experiment and have it record values manually, or automate it to record the values of a variable in a loop.
-Visit [this](../jvn/logger.md) page for these logging API reference.

-We have callbacks for [keras](../callbacks/keras.md) and [fastai](../callbacks/fastai.md) to automatically record hyperparams and metrics check it out.

 Click `Next` to look at how to compare all of these information of all the versions.